Christmas Party Food on a Budget -how to entertain this Christmas without breaking the bank, and without your guests even noticing.

 Basically $100 -Not bad for two hot apps, dessert table, and drinks!

-With food this lovely and all for about $100, life really is a party!
+With Christmas party food on a budget, life really is a party!